Cinema & Media Arts

 Prior to turning her focus to film she was a visual artist, poet and teacher.
 She lived for many years in Germany and Spain.
 In Barcelona she had a teaching appointment at the American Institute where she taught English and Creative Writing.
 She also worked variously as an actor both for television and in documentary voiceover – all endeavors, she says, that helped her become an interpreter of human experience.
 Her paintings are in private collections in France and the U.S. She has given poetry readings in Nuremberg, Barcelona, New York and Toronto.

-For the past eleven years she has also served as the Master of Winters College, a Fine Arts College that supports creative cross disciplinary performances, readings and exhibitions.
+In the past she has also served as the Master of Winters College, a Fine Arts College that supports creative cross disciplinary performances, readings and exhibitions.
 Under her leadership the college has nurtured a broad spectrum of collaborations in film, music, dance etc. and has become the home of the popular yearly performance event “Intercut” a joint venture between screenwriting and acting students.
 In addition she has developed relationships with acclaimed New York acting teacher Deena Levy and Music Theatre teacher Allison Leyton Brown from the TISCH School of the Arts, also in New York.
 Both have given regular Master Classes and workshops at the College.
-During her tenure at Winters many internationally recognized artists were invited to share their expertize with all Fine Arts students – among them Alicia Alonso, founder and prima ballerina of the Cuban National Ballet, and Israeli Canadian Film producer/director Niv Fichman (The Red Violin).
+During her tenure at Winters many internationally recognized artists were invited to share their expertise with all Fine Arts students – among them Alicia Alonso, founder and prima ballerina of the Cuban National Ballet, and Israeli Canadian Film producer/director Niv Fichman (The Red Violin).

 She has written numerous articles on language, and is currently working on a collection of short stories.
 Most recently she served as a juror in the Sir Peter Ustinov Scriptwriting Competition for the International Academy for the Television Arts and Sciences Foundation in New York.
+She has also served on the judging panel for the Peter Ustinov Competition three times.

 She is interested in artists from all genres who strive (as the Symbolists said) to make the invisible visible, and who are passionate about life, death and everything in between.